United Kingdom

 Affiliation

-Applicants are responsible for arranging their own affiliation and must apply for admission according to the relevant university’s admissions procedures.
-Applicants are not expected to have a letter of admission/affiliation at time of application, but awards are made conditional upon acceptance by the chosen institution before arrival.
+Applicants are not expected to have a letter of acceptance/admission to the university at time of application, but awards are made conditional upon acceptance by the chosen institution before arrival.

 Affiliation Fees/Tuition